 Most preppers have at least one bug out bag.
 A bug-out bag is a bag that has several survival items, such as food, water, tools, signaling devices, and so on.
 Some preppers make their own bug out bags while others use pre-made bug out bags.
 For the most part, any heavy-duty bag will do, as long as you know what to pack in it you are set to go.
 Ideally, every member of your family should have a bug out bag, this way you can carry more stuff.

 The role of the bug out bag is to have everything you need for the journey to your bug out location, and not to live off your bug out bag, so pack accordingly.
-For the most part, if you are a beginner then you should get a pre-made bug-out bag, as these tend to cost less then a bug-out bag which you would create.
-If you want to know which are the best premade bug out bags then check out my recent article Best premade bug out bag ( Top 21 ).
+For the most part, if you are a beginner then you should get a pre-made bug-out bag, as these tend to cost less than a bug-out bag that you would create.
+If you want to know which are the best-premade bug out bags then check out my recent article Best premade bug out bag ( Top 21 ).

 Freaking out over toilet paper is one thing, but the panic created due to a food shortage will be exponentially more dangerous. if your neighbors know that you are a prepper and that you have plenty of food, then they will come knocking on your door, which is the last thing you want as sooner or later some will think of grabbing all your stuff.
 As a general rule follow OPSEC, and if things get tough in your area just blend in and do not give anybody a reason to come to your door to ask for food or anything else.